Jako/RememberThis/core/components/rememberthis/docs/mkdocs/usage.md

 noResultsTpl | Template that is displayed, if the list is empty. | tplRememberThisNoResults jsonList | Output a JSON encoded object of element identifiers[^4] and element itemproperties. | No

+The snippet will try to display a list from the database, when the request parameter `rememberthis` is not empty.

 [^4]: The identifier is set by the `keyname` system setting, if the xPDO object package and classname is used.

 #### Placeholders